mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/cpf-exceptions/cpf8a16-exception.md

 ---
 title: CPF8A16Exception class
-description: The exception that is thrown when Document library objects not deleted. {0} objects deleted.
+description: "The exception that is thrown when Document library objects not deleted. {0} objects deleted. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 The exception that is thrown when Document library objects not deleted. {0} objects deleted.